predsci/PsiPy/docs/guide/installing.rst

   pip install psipy

-If you want to install the bleeding edge version, change to the directory you want to download the source code too, and run:
+If you want to install the bleeding edge version, change to the directory you want to download the source code to, and run:

 .. code-block:: bash